Libz4/Libans-flask-Todoapp/README.md

 ## Application

 For this Project, I have developed a Flask Web app that helps users plan their daily schedule.
-By using a database, users can add, view, update, and delete to-do items, it also allows users to keep track of what the have and have not completed.
+By using a database.
+Users can add, view, update, and delete to-do items, it also allows users to keep track of what the have and have not completed.

 <!-- ROADMAP -->